aliclark/the_wooden_sword/Nothing is a Contradiction.md

 Secondly there is nothing about the axiom of Existence which precludes the existence of an active God.
 It may well be that such a God would use their power to scrub out all the existences where there was arbitrary horror, by enforcing a baseline law of cause and effect such as the observed laws of our universe, which eradicates almost all (though unfortunately not all) of possible experienced terror on sentient beings.

-Concluding, based on this theory I think it's more than worthwhile to spend time studying theology in combination with philosophy and religion to try to understand our place within existence.
+Concluding, based on this theory I think it's more than worthwhile to spend time studying theology in combination with philosophy and religion, to try to understand our place within existence.